-While in ISS, the student will work on class assignments made by his/her regular teachers.
-Each day the ISS teacher will collect the work completed by the student.
-These assignments will be returned to the student's regular teachers for grading.
-Work assigned by the regular teachers must be completed to the satisfaction of the ISS instructor before the student may re-enter the regular class schedule.
-Work missed in the regular class, because of a student's failure to complete ISS work will be counted unexcused.
+While in ISS, students will work on class assignments made by his/her regular teachers.
+Each day, the ISS teacher will collect the work completed by the student.
+Assignments may also be sent via Google Classroom.
+Assignments will be returned to the student's regular teachers for grading.
+Students will only be allowed to use their Chrome Books during the first four (4) periods of the school day.